wireseo/tp/docs/DeveloperGuide.md

 In this section, we will introduce how the `Get Missions Feature` works.
 We will do so through showing the expected path-execution and interaction of objects between the `ScraperManager` and `Chrome Driver`.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Chrome Driver is a web scraper software provided by Google Chrome.
-It comes packaged with your download of JARVIS.
+It comes packaged with your download of Jarvis.
 </div>

 ![Path Diagram of Get Missions](images/GetMissionsPathDiagram.png)